aaron1729/RAG-chatbot/README.md

 # to run

-simultaneously run the frontend and node server by running `npm run dev` in `/`. start the python server by running `python llama_server.py` in `backend/`.
+simultaneously run the frontend and node server by running `npm run dev` in `/`. in a different terminal, start the python server by running `python llama_server.py` in `backend/` (with the virtual environment activated).

 the react+vite app is served on port 5173 (vite's default).